amareOmnia/scripter_phil/README.md

 # scripter_phil
-Generates script snippets onto the OSX clipboard, from any template
+Generates script snippets onto the OSX clipboard, from any template.
+Also has the option to save to file.

 <span>Python scripts ask for variable name/s and template file.
 Simple find/replace command splices the new variable/s to all found placeholders.